-- Stand the vehicle upright. - Check the brake fluid level of the brake fluid reservoir. - If the fluid level reaches the MIN marking 1: - Add rear brake fluid. ◄ (♠ p.
-142)
+- Position the vehicle vertically. - Check the brake fluid level in the brake fluid reservoir. - " If the fluid level reaches the MIN marking 1:

 13.9 Adding rear brake fluid 🔌

 Danger of accidents An insufficient brake fluid level will cause the brake system to fail.